 This Mojave Project dispatch was authored under the consultation of Timbisha tribal elders Pauline Esteves and Barbara Durham.

-Esteves, Pauline.
-Preface to the Draft Secretarial Report to Congress.
-Apr 1999.
-Interview with Pauline and author, 20 Oct 2015 at Timbisha Village, Death Valley, CA.
+Pauline Esteves, Preface to the Draft Secretarial Report to Congress, April 1999, interview with Pauline and author, October 20, 2015, at Timbisha Village, Death Valley, CA.

-Catton, Theodore.
-To Make a Better Nation: An Administrative History of the Timbisha Homeland Act.
-Report Prepared under Cooperative Agreement with Rocky Mountain Cooperative Ecosystem Studies Unit for Death Valley National Park.
-Oct 2009.
-19.
+Theodore Catton, To Make a Better Nation: An Administrative History of the Timbisha Homeland Act, Report Prepared Under Cooperative Agreement with Rocky Mountain Cooperative Ecosystem Studies Unit for Death Valley National Park, October 2009, 19.

-For further reading see: Cronon, William.“The Trouble with Wilderness: Getting Back to the Wrong Nature.”
-Uncommon Ground: Rethinking the Human Place in Nature.
-New York: W.W.
-Norton & Co, 1995.
-69-90.
+For further reading see: William Cronon,“The Trouble with Wilderness: Getting Back to the Wrong Nature,” Uncommon Ground: Rethinking the Human Place in Nature (New York: W.W.
+Norton & Co., 1995), 69-90.

-Crum, Steven J. “Pretending They Didn’t Exist: The Timbisha Shoshone Tribe of Death Valley, California and Death Valley National Monument.”
-Southern California Quarterly Vol. 84, No. 3/4 (Fall/Winter 2002).
-225.
+Steven J. Crum, “Pretending They Didn’t Exist: The Timbisha Shoshone Tribe of Death Valley, California and Death Valley National Monument,” Southern California Quarterly 84, No. 3/4 (Fall/Winter 2002): 225.

-Barbara Durham (personal communication with the author, 23 Jun 2016): “A faction of the Tribe chose to move our Administrative office to Bishop.
+Barbara Durham, personal communication with the author, June 23, 2016: “A faction of the Tribe chose to move our Administrative office to Bishop.
 The Tribal Council is proposing a Timbisha Shoshone casino outside our sovereign land bases in Ridgecrest, California.”